-Child abuse is a harrowing social and public health problem.
-It can refer to physical and mental harm towards a child by a parent, caregiver, adult or adolescent.
-And it doesn't just include intentional acts.
-Unintentional acts or omissions can amount to child abuse, with devastating and lifelong consequences.
+Child abuse is a harrowing social and public health issue.
+It can refer to physical and mental harm towards a child by a parent, caregiver, adult or peer resulting in actual or potential damage.
+And it doesn't just include intentional acts; unintentional acts or omissions can amount to child abuse, with devastating and lifelong consequences.

 Acts of child abuse